Pediatric Otolaryngology Fellowship

 - Clinic Responsibilities: Weekly Fellow clinic, and instructing residents in general clinics.

 - Operative Experience: Entire spectrum of pediatric otolaryngology, open and endoscopic airway surgery, head and neck surgery, facial plastics surgery and microtia repair, surgical and laser treatment of vascular lesions, endoscopic sinus surgery, cleft lip and palate, cochlear implantation, chronic ear surgery.

 - Research: Clinic and basic science opportunities available.

 - Case Load: Approximately 2,000 operative cases per year.

-- Additional information: The University is home to a free-standing Children’s Hospital, Pediatric Airway Center, Craniofacial Center and Pediatric Cochlear Implant Program.
+- Additional information: The University is home to a free-standing Children’s Hospital, Pediatric Airway Center, Craniofacial Center and The Children’s Cochlear Implant Center.
 There would also be opportunities for research as well as rotations in pediatric anesthesia, pediatric pulmonary medicine and pediatric genetics.